learningwala/w/m/content/about-me.md

 ![Mihir Pathak](/mp-about.png)

-I am passionate educator working in formal and informal learning environments for the past 11 years.
+I am passionate educator working in a formal and informal learning environments for the past 11 years.

 **I craft transformative learning journeys with children and young adults through experiential methodologies:**